core-coin/go-core/README.md

  * Commit messages should be prefixed with the package(s) they modify.
    * E.g. "xcb, rpc: make trace configs optional"

+## Security vulnerability disclosure

+Please report suspected security vulnerabilities in private following the [Security manual](SECURITY.md).
+Do NOT create publicly viewable issues for suspected security vulnerabilities.

 ## License

 The go-core library (i.e. all code outside of the `cmd` directory) is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), also included in our repository in the `COPYING.LESSER` file.

-The go-core binaries (i.e. all code inside of the `cmd` directory) is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the `COPYING` file.
+The go-core binaries (i.e. all code inside of the `cmd` directory) are licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the `COPYING` file.

 ## Community